-WELCOME TO Chef George Hirsch as seen on PBS PUBLIC TELEVISION & CREATE Television Networks
+WELCOME TO Chef George Hirsch as seen on PBS PUBLIC TELEVISION and CREATE Television Networks

 This week marks another independence, for our friends in France.
 It is just one more reason for us to pop open a good chilled rosé